T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 #### [Kali Linux Certified Professional (KLCP)](https://www.offsec.com/courses/pen-103/)
 As OffSec are the creators of the Kali Linux OS, they created this course to teach you the ins and outs of the Kali Linux Operating system.
 {{< figure src=/images/training-blogpost/klcp.png align=center width=30%" >}}

 ##### Cost
-The course itself is Free, However if you want to do the exam you have to subscribe to one of OffSec's subscriptions:
+The course itself is free; however, if you want to do the exam you have to subscribe to one of OffSec's subscriptions:
 - Learn One annual subscription: including fundamental courses, KLCP and OSWP ($2749)
 - Learn Unlimited annual subscription: including access to all of OffSec courses and unlimited exam attempts ($6099)